PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter-logging-in.md

 # Logging in to Mentimeter

 !!!
 Summary
-    How to log in to [Mentimeter](https://www.mentimeter.com/) to create a Mentimneter presentation.
+    How to log in to [Mentimeter](https://www.mentimeter.com/) to create a Mentimeter presentation.

 You can create your university Mentimeter account from the following link: